-The case when $\Ebb{\xi_1}<0$ and $\xi$ drifts to minus infinity is considered in \cite{PalauPardoSmadi2016}.
+The case where $\Ebb{\xi_1}<0$ and $\xi$ drifts to minus infinity is considered in \cite{PalauPardoSmadi2016}.
 Under an assumption for the existence of negative exponential moments of some order, they show that the quantities considered in the paragraph above have explicit rate of decay.
 The case $\Ebb{\xi_1}<0$ and $\Pbb{\xi_1>t}$ being regularly varying at infinity of index $\alpha>1$, which is precisely our setting, is considered in \cite{Xu2021}.
 However, there the author assumes additionally that $\Pbb{\xi_1\in\lbbrb{t,t+\delta}}$ is regularly varying at infinity for any $\delta>0$, that is $\Pbb{\xi_1>t}$ is additionally \textit{locally} regularly varying.
 Then upon further assuming that $F$ is bounded, positive, non-increasing, locally-Lipschitz, and $\sup_{x>0}x^aF(x)<\infty$ for some $a\in\lbrb{0,1}$, see \cite[Conditions 4.1 and 4.2]{Xu2021}, then \eqref{eq:weak} holds true.
 We note that in our Corollary \ref{thm:main} we only assume $\sup_{x>0}x^aF(x)<\infty$ for some $a\in\lbrb{0,1}$ and $F$ being continuous.
 Since the result in \cite{Xu2021} is proved in a probabilistic way, the constant has a probabilistic representation, see \cite[(4.3)]{Xu2021}.
-We offer a characterization of the limiting measure and the related constants in terms of special functions which in many cases are easier to evaluate.
-Moreover, the Mellin inversion representation of the limiting measure yields analytical properties of this measure that cannot be captured by probabilistic means and offers in turn even a neat new probabilistic representation of the normed limiting measure as the law of the product of two independent well-known in the literature and easier to study random variables.
+We offer a characterisation of the limiting measure and the related constants in terms of special functions, which in many cases are easier to evaluate.
+Moreover, the Mellin inversion representation of the limiting measure yields analytical properties of this measure that cannot be captured by probabilistic means and offers in turn even a neat new probabilistic representation of the normed limiting measure as the law of the product of two independent random variables, which are well-known in the literature and are easier to study.
 We do not discard lattice \LL processes either which would be necessitated by \textit{local} regular variation.
-We wish to highlight that \cite{Xu_23} obtains similar results to the results in \cite{Xu2021} for exponential functionals of random walks.
+We wish to highlight that \cite{Xu_23} obtains results similar to those of \cite{Xu2021} for exponential functionals of random walks.
 The respective conditions in \cite{Xu_23} match those in \cite{Xu2021}.